awsdocs/aws-php-developers-guide/doc_source/guide_configuration.rst

    limitations under the License.

 #########################################
-Configuration for the |sdk-php| version 3
+Configuration for the |sdk-php| Version 3
 #########################################

 .. meta::